algorithmiaio/danku/README.md

 ## 0. Requirements

-To run and test Ethereum contracts, we first need to setup our local development environment.
+To run the DanKu unittests, we first need to setup our local development environment.
 The following commands have been tested for OSX and Linux.

 ### 0.1.
 Installing the Solidity Compiler